 The reports published by anti-oil palm plantation NGOs, either Indonesian groups or transnational groups, often make headlines with their claims on how wildlife, especially endangered species, face the threat of extinction because of the development of oil palm plantations.
 Endangered species such as orangutans, Sumatran tigers, Sumatran elephants and other indigenous wildlife are often reported to be near extinction as their habitats are destroyed.
 In general, such NGOs’ reports attribute the establishment of oil palm plantations with the destruction of wildlife habitats.
 This accusation is made purposefully to gain sympathy from the global community and with to achieve the global rejection of palm oil products.

 Indonesia is unlike the Western countries that cleared all primary forests, including their wildlife, at the onset of development.
-From the start (see Hoax 1 to Hoax 6 in National Policy and Governance), Indonesia realized the vital importance of conserving wildlife and vegetation.
+From the start (see Myth 9-01 to Myth 9-06), Indonesia realized the vital importance of conserving wildlife and vegetation.
 The prevailing laws (such as the Forestry Law, Environment Law and Spatial Planning Law) stipulate that a minimum of 30 percent of total lands must be designated as Conservation Zones (protected forest and conserved forest) to serve as a “home” for natural biodiversity.

 According to the Ministry of Forestry Statistics 2015, the total area of protected forests and conserved forests in Indonesia stands at 41.5 million ha.
 Conservation areas include Natural Preserves, Wildlife Sanctuaries, National Parks, Natural Recreational Parks, Grand Forest Parks, Game Hunting Parks and other facilities to house natural biodiversity.
 Protected/conserved forests are the natural habitat (in situ) of orangutans, tigers, elephants, bears, rhinoceroses and other indigenous wildlife.
 The designated locations for protected/conserved forests are not selected randomly, but are based on the natural habitat for these species.